AKSW/bike/README.md

 # [Submission guidelines](https://aksw.github.io/bike/#challenge)

 On 12th of Feburary we decided to split the submission in two stages (1) results and (2) papers.

-## Pre-registration

-We encourage participants to perform a pre-registration to keep informed about any changes on the program.
-Pre-registrations can be performed through the online form: [https://forms.gle/2sMUUondkULRwnE66](https://forms.gle/2sMUUondkULRwnE66)

 ## Results